A Calibration Framework for Inference with Partially Observed Data: Disclosure Statement

-In this supplementary material, we provide all regularity conditions (Section~A), proofs of the theoretical results stated in the main paper (Section~B), and asymptotic theory for cross-fitted GEC Estimators (Section~C).
+\begin{supplement} \stitle{Supplementary Material for ``A Calibration Framework for Inference with Partially Observed Data''.} \sdescription{The supplementary material contains all regularity conditions (Section~A) and proofs of the theoretical results stated in the main paper (Section~B).} \end{supplement}